Alone Without You (King song)

 "Alone Without You" is a song by English band King, released as the first single from their second studio album Bitter Sweet.

 The single was the second of the band's only two top ten hits, peaking at No. 8 on the UK Singles Chart in August 1985, and remaining there for nine weeks.

+The video was filmed in Greece.